₹75,000 Salary Investment Plan India 2026 — Full Breakdown

 If you're taking home ₹75K, your CTC is somewhere around ₹11–12.5 LPA.
 After 12% PF deduction and taxes under the new regime, this range lands most people at ₹72,000–₹78,000 take-home. ₹75K is the working number.

-At 30–32, you're probably married, or thinking about it.
-Maybe a home loan is on the horizon.
-That changes the priorities compared to what a 25-year-old earning ₹30K should do — see that ₹30K investment plan if that's closer to your situation.
-At ₹75K, the conversation shifts to three things: protecting what you've built, growing aggressively through your 30s, and not screwing up taxes.
+At 30–32, you're probably married, maybe with one child or plans for one.
+A home loan may be on the horizon.
+That changes priorities significantly compared to what someone at ₹30K or ₹50K needs — see the ₹30K plan or ₹50K plan if those are closer to your situation.
+At ₹75K, the conversation shifts to three things: protecting what you've built, growing aggressively through your 30s, and not leaving money on the table in taxes.

-Old tax regime vs new tax regime at this salary
+Old vs new tax regime at this salary

 At ₹12L CTC, the new tax regime is often better — unless you're maxing out deductions.
-The new regime has lower slab rates but no 80C, no 80D, no HRA exemptions.
-The old regime taxes you more but rewards disciplined investing.
+New regime: lower slab rates but no 80C, no 80D, no HRA exemptions.
+Old regime: higher tax rate but rewards disciplined investing with deductions.

-At ₹75K take-home with the plan below, you'll be contributing ₹90K in ELSS + ₹50,400 in NPS (employee NPS) + ₹43,200 in PF annually.
-That's ₹1.83L in deductions beyond what PF already gives you.
-Add HRA if you pay rent.
-You're likely better off in the old regime.
+With the plan below, you'll be contributing ₹90K in ELSS + ₹50,400 in NPS + ₹43,200 in PF annually.
+That's ₹1.83L in deductions beyond PF alone.
+Add HRA if you pay rent and you're almost certainly better off in the old regime.

-Run both options through your HR portal or a tax calculator before you finalize.
-See the old vs new tax regime 2026 guide for the full math.
+Run both options through your HR portal before you finalise.
+The old vs new tax regime guide has the full comparison.

 The monthly split